top of page

 Condo Insurance Explained: How HO-6 Coverage Works for Unit Owners

-Written by Walter J. , insurance research contributor focused on homeowners insurance at Insurance Policy Authority.
 Condo insurance works differently from standard homeowners insurance, which often leads to confusion for first-time condo buyers.
 While you may own your unit, you likely don’t own the entire building — and that distinction affects how insurance coverage applies.
-This guide explains how condo insurance (commonly called an HO-6 policy ) works in the U.S., what it
+This guide explains how condo insurance (commonly called an HO-6 policy) works in the U.S., what it covers, what it doesn’t, and how it fits alongside the condo association’s master policy.
+What Condo Insurance Is Con

 Walter.
 J